 Columbus Day has been criticized for celebrating the discovery of a place that was already inhabited and because Columbus himself is considered responsible for the rape and murder of those indigenous people.

-"One of the biggest misconceptions about Columbus is that he was righteous," Leo Killsback, a citizen of the Northern Cheyenne Nation and assistant professor of American Indian Studies at Arizona State University, told CNN.
-Killsback also noted that Columbus never actually landed in what in the now the United States.
+“One of the biggest misconceptions about Columbus is that he was righteous,” Leo Killsback, a citizen of the Northern Cheyenne Nation and assistant professor of American Indian Studies at Arizona State University, told CNN.
+Killsback also noted that Columbus never actually landed in what is now the United States.